Vonng/ddia/ch8.md

 1. Jay Kreps: “[A Few Notes on Kafka and Jepsen](http://blog.empathybox.com/post/62279088548/a-few-notes-on-kafka-and-jepsen),” *blog.empathybox.com*, September 25, 2013.
 1. Thanh Do, Mingzhe Hao, Tanakorn Leesatapornwongsa, et al.: “[Limplock: Understanding the Impact of Limpware on Scale-out Cloud Systems](http://ucare.cs.uchicago.edu/pdf/socc13-limplock.pdf),” at *4th ACM Symposium on Cloud Computing* (SoCC), October 2013. [doi:10.1145/2523616.2523627](http://dx.doi.org/10.1145/2523616.2523627)
 1. Frank McSherry, Michael Isard, and Derek G. Murray: “[Scalability!
 But at What COST?](http://www.frankmcsherry.org/assets/COST.pdf),” at *15th USENIX Workshop on Hot Topics in Operating Systems* (HotOS), May 2015.

+[^译著1]: 原诗为：Hey I just met you.
+The network’s laggy.
+But here’s my data.
+So store it maybe.Hey,  应改编自《Call Me Maybe》歌词：I just met you, And this is crazy, But here's my number, So call me, maybe?